 Counterfeiting problem exists.
-But must understand this theme in Russia is artificially fueled - creating the atmosphere of distrust around top oil brands is a vital interest of the lo-end brand dealers and merchants of third-rate chemistry.
+But must understand this theme is artificially fueled - creating the atmosphere of distrust around top oil brands is a vital interest of the lo-end brand dealers and merchants of third-rate chemistry.

-In conclusion - a few words about unattractive features exactly of the Russian market of lubricants and hydraulic fluids.
-It is no secret here that the words "pure Japanese quality" destroy the rationality of many rus-consumers.
+In conclusion - a few words about unattractive features exactly of the local market of lubricants and hydraulic fluids.
+It is no secret here that the words "pure Japanese quality" destroy the rationality of many consumers.
 And in the field of lubricants main sign of "special quality", "true origin", "imperial control" etc is considered the packaging in metal containers (tins), furthermore - decorated with hieroglyphics.
 For every demand there is the offer so gradually the market was flooded with "japanese-look" crafts.

 2) "Camouflage".
-The next way looks legally slippery, but works in Russia - original design of tins of Japanese car brands is copied "confusingly" (or "likelihood of confusion"), with similar title and even similar original part-number (which is very uncomfortable when on-line ordering), with randomly drawn any modern approvals at tins.
+The next way looks legally slippery, but works - original design of tins of Japanese car brands is copied "confusingly" (or "likelihood of confusion"), with similar title and even similar original part-number (which is very uncomfortable when on-line ordering), with randomly drawn any modern approvals at tins.
 Inside - the average product of some European brand.

 3) "Fraud".
 Over time, it turned out that legal trade under real Japanese brands imposes some restrictions and obligations.
-Therefore in 2010-2011, Russian businessmen (including the authors of the first method) created few brands with sounding as "japanese" names.
+Therefore in 2010-2011, some businessmen (including the authors of the first method) created few brands with sounding as "japanese" names.
 To make the likelihood, "headquarters" were registered in Japan slum areas, figurehead assigned, "career milestones" invented for these pseudo-companies.
-Then the sacred tins produced and stylized for "real Japanese product", covered with hieroglyphics, many pseudo-scientific terms and abbreviations, and the most modern approvals ("japanese" inscription on the goods only supplied to the Russian market - the old way to zombify Russian citizen).
+Then the sacred tins produced and stylized for "real Japanese product", covered with hieroglyphics, many pseudo-scientific terms and abbreviations, and the most modern approvals ("japanese" inscription on the goods only supplied to the local market - the old way to zombify local citizen).
 It filled with average quality products of known manufacturer from Southeast Asia.
-Russian and pseudo-"Japanese" internet sites were built.
+Local and pseudo-"Japanese" internet sites were built.
 A lot of distributors were motivated, campaign in the social media was paid, the lawyers to eliminate serious negative responses were recruited...
 The operation result was "excellent".
 It is amazing how many real people (not advertising internet bots) of all ages, classes and social groups with access to the information space, successfully enough to buy modern cars, likely to understand in which country live - do not recognize seemingly obvious fraud.
-We can only congratulate the Russian Far East traders - they are "true professionals" and experts on Russian souls.
+We can only congratulate the Far East traders - they are "true professionals" and experts on local souls.